 - Create ways to make side income that can help tide you over in case of a job loss or other negative event down the road.

-Plan ahead for times of scarcity so that when they arrive you have a plan to implement, and your emotions don’t just take over.
+Plan ahead for times of scarcity so that when they arrive you have the plan to implement, and your emotions don’t just take over.

 Making Hard Decisions When You Need To